Hoenn/yt_albums/README.md

 # yt_hoard
-Command line interface written in [Go](https://golang.org/) for the task of using [youtube-dl](https://rg3.github.io/youtube-dl/) to download playlists from Youtube as if they were albums.
+Command line prompt written in [Go](https://golang.org/) for the task of using [youtube-dl](https://rg3.github.io/youtube-dl/) to download playlists from Youtube as if they were albums.

 Depends on [youtube-dl](https://rg3.github.io/youtube-dl/) being available in your path.